manthelt/BitstreamEvolutionHardware/README.md

 ## Design Methodology
+Overall this design is meant to have as many features as possible while still being accessible.

+### Carrier Board Design
+The reasoning behind making this a carrier board instead of fully embedded board was to allow for easy of soldering and to allow the FPGAs to be swapped out to see if there is any physical differences across boards that would affect evolution.

 ### Clock Generation
 The Clock generation section also has male pin outs which allow for flexibility with the configuration.
 For example you can send in a output from the waveform into a certain input to the FPGA or even send it into the Arduino as an input to sanity check the input values.